qualiaMachine/ML_with_Amazon_SageMaker/episodes/Interacting-with-code-repo.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 # Using a GitHub Personal Access Token (PAT) to Push/Pull from a SageMaker Notebook
 When working in SageMaker notebooks, you may often need to push code updates to GitHub repositories.
 However, SageMaker notebooks are typically launched with temporary instances that don’t persist configurations, including SSH keys, across sessions.
 This makes HTTPS-based authentication, secured with a GitHub Personal Access Token (PAT), a practical solution.
 PATs provide flexibility for authentication and enable seamless interaction with both public and private repositories directly from your notebook.

 > **Important Note**: Personal access tokens are powerful credentials that grant specific permissions to your GitHub account.
 To ensure security, only select the minimum necessary permissions and handle the token carefully.

+In this episode, we'll see how to push our code to the fork we created during the [workshop setup](https://uw-madison-datascience.github.io/ML_with_Amazon_SageMaker/#workshop-repository-setup).

 ## Step 1: Generate a Personal Access Token (PAT) on GitHub